SmartComposite®:

 What is a SmartComposite® Hybrid Prosthesis?

 SmartComposite combines milled cobalt-chromium alloys with milled composites.
 Nickel and beryllium are not present in the metal frame.
-Corrosion resistance is extremely high in cobalt-chromium.
-Besides being biocompatible, it is wear-resistant as well as chemically inert.
-It has incredible mechanical properties, such as increased hardness and tensile strength.
+Cobalt-chromium exhibits extremely high corrosion resistance.
+Besides being biocompatible, it is also wear-resistant and chemically inert.
+It displays remarkable mechanical properties, including enhanced hardness and tensile strength.

 In comparison with casted frameworks, milled frameworks, such as those used in the SmartComposite prosthetic, fit more passively.
 Casting introduces inaccuracies due to its many steps.
 Milled frameworks eliminate those inaccuracies.
-Complications caused by mechanical and biological factors are reduced by passive fitting frameworks.
+Passive fitting frameworks reduce complications caused by mechanical and biological factors.
 Co/Cr substructures can be designed for use with multi-unit abutments or straight-to-implant fixtures.

 SmartComposite: When is composite the best option? - Burbank Dental Lab